 You can reduce your risk of a diabetes diagnosis by maintaining healthy eating and exercise habits.
 Doctors and nurses at the Harvard School of Public Health recommend maintaining a healthy weight, avoiding tobacco and minimizing alcohol consumption to three drinks per week.
 Red meat, processed meats, sugary beverages, fried foods and packaged foods all contribute to an increased risk of diabetes.

 Surgeries to remove the ovaries and fallopian tubes are an option for women who have an increased risk of ovarian cancer.

 While surgery can prevent ovarian cancer development, it does pose additional side effects and should not be sought solely for cancer prevention.
 Talk to your doctor and family if you're considering such a solution.

 Spread the Word to Prevent Ovarian Cancer

 While there is no guaranteed protection against ovarian cancer, you can significantly reduce your risk of developing this deadly disease by maintaining a healthy lifestyle.
-If you have other risk factors of ovarian cancer, such as a family history or genetic predisposition, you should make sure to get your regular annual checkups and let your doctor know about any potential signs or symptoms of ovarian cancer – and any other health problems – right away.
+If you have other risk factors, such as a family history or genetic predisposition, make sure you get annual checkups.

-And don’t forget to talk about ovarian cancer with the women in your life.
-By spreading the word, you may just save a life!
+You can also help prevent ovarian cancer by talking about the disease with the women in your life.
+Knowledge is power.
+By spreading the word, you may just save a life.